-The easiest way to do so?
-With a website builder, of course.
+The easiest way to create an inspiring online presence with no advanced technical knowledge is with a website builder, of course.

-In this article, I’ve rounded up the best websites for photographers in the market.
+In this article, we've rounded up the best website builders for photographers in the market.
 These builders will help you to make a name for yourself online.
-You can do that by selling your prints, adding streamlined booking sessions, or simply showcasing your work.
+You can do that by selling the prints, adding streamlined booking sessions, or simply showcasing your work.
 You could even say that by implementing these features, these builders are... picture-perfect.
-So, let’s dive in.
+Keep reading to find out more about them.

 Best website builder for photographers: overview

-- Zyro – affordable website builder for photography
+- Hostinger Website Builder – photographer-oriented website builder

 - Shopify – eCommerce platform suitable for photography